danieljbrooks/statistical-drafting-website/README.md

 - `getCardRatings()`: Calculates ratings using the model
 - `updatePickOrder()`: Updates the pick order display

+## Deployment

+### GitHub Pages
+1. Push your code to a GitHub repository
+2. Enable GitHub Pages in repository settings
+3. Set source to "Deploy from a branch" and select your main branch
+4. Configure custom domain if desired

+### Other Static Hosting
+The website can be deployed to any static hosting service:
+- Netlify
+- Vercel
+- AWS S3 + CloudFront
+- Any web server

 ## Troubleshooting

 ### Common Issues
-1. **Models not loading**: Ensure the ONNX files are in the correct location
+1. **Models not loading**: Ensure the ONNX files are in the correct location (`data/onnx/`)
-2. **CORS errors**: Make sure you're using the Python server, not opening files directly
+2. **Card data not loading**: Ensure CSV files are in the correct location (`data/cards/`)
 3. **Slow performance**: Large sets may take a moment to load initially

 ### Browser Compatibility